JetBrains/kotlin-web-site/pages/docs/reference/functions.md

 ### Member Functions

-A member function is a function that is defined inside a class or object
+A member function is a function that is defined inside a class or object:

 ``` kotlin
 class Sample() {